 Many VPN providers let you know which of their servers are virtual, either on the server list or in a knowledge base article, so you can avoid them if you’d like.

 Problem 6: I changed my VPN’s advanced settings and now it doesn’t work

+Are you experiencing VPN connection issues after changing the DNS settings, UDP port, or something similar?
 This is actually fairly straightforward to fix.
 First, go into your VPN’s settings page again.
 If you’re using a service like CyberGhost, there’ll be a button that lets you automatically restore everything to its default state

 However, even if this feature isn’t available, you can be back up and running in just a few minutes by following these steps:

 - Start by changing your VPN protocol to UDP or TCP (this option might just be called “OpenVPN”).